upbound-demo/internal-cloud-platform/README.md

 ### Install a New Provider

 Providers are system components.
-So they need to go through dev, staging and production stages under `platform/system` folder.
+This implementation assumes they need to go through dev, staging and production stages under `platform/system` folder.
 Once your `Provider` manifests make it to the production stage, they will be deployed to **all production control planes**.

 ### Create a New Control Plane

-Control plane manifests are stored in `main/control-planes`.
+This implementation is structured such that Control plane manifests are stored in `main/control-planes`.
 If you'd like to add a production control plane, you can add necessary manifests to `main/control-planes/system-production/apis-production` folder.

 A control plane configuration consists of the following manifests:
 * `ControlPlane`: The definition of an MXP instance.